Jarn/jarn.viewdoc/README.txt

 =======

 ``-s style, --style=style``
-    Select the style added to the HTML output.
+    Select the custom styles added to the HTML output.
+Used to override the configuration file setting of the same name.

 ``-h, --help``
     Print the help message and exit.